Bank Charges Journal Entry does not have any unusual accounting treatment.

 Wanna see an example that triggers cash handling charges?

-Lets take reference of bank charges policy from the above example.
-Assume XYZ is account holder of ABC Bank.
+Let’s take reference to the bank charges policy from the above example.
+Assume XYZ is an account holder of ABC Bank.

 - Scenario I – The total of deposits is Rs.99,800 on the day.
 No Charges are levied